hello-damiro/battlefield/README.md

 LIVE SITE [HERE](https://hello-damiro.github.io/battlefield)

+Game design was heavily focused on using the map for each player (AI/user) thats why I cant seem to create a logic to support my vision of the game.
+I ended up creating 2 different gameboards (aiMap / playerMap) on which game mechanics are designed.
+Though I finished the procedure of this exrcise, I ended up not using waht I started.
+I felt that the excercise procedure doesnt support the game logic that Im creating.

 **Day 1:** Created modules for player, ship, gameboard.
 Pending gameloop since I think UI will matter when designing it.
 Designed basic UI at figma.

 **Day 2:** Coded CSS/JS UI functionalties.
 Modularized UI factory functions.
-Struggle in Implementing PubSub.
+Struggle in Implementing PubSub to design a separate functions for UI and the game logic.

 **Day 3:** Refactored some functions.
 Needs to learn how to create proper classes that can easily be integrated to othher functions not just by using pubsub.
 On the other hand, I feel Im having a great progress.
+Got a quite amount of challenge today on how to design an algorithm and refactor the code for optimization.

+**Day 4:** Started to medle with the gameloop, Integration of modules and factoy functions.
+I re-read the challenges and the whole point of this exercise is to dev heavily using TDD. 🤣

 </br>